 18. Decision-making and Standard of Proof

-The single-member Decision-maker determines whether the Respondent is responsible or not responsible for the policy violation(s) in question during a Review Meeting.
+The single-member Decision-maker determines whether the Respondent is responsible or not responsible for the policy violation(s) in question during a Review Meeting or Hearing by using the preponderance of the evidence standard.